Donthu-Deepthi/event-booking-system/README.md

 npm start
 ```
 ### Usage ###
-1. Open the frontend app in a browser (usually http://localhost:3000).
+1. Open the application in browser.

-2. Browse events by category.
+2. Register/Login as user.
+3. Browse events.
+4. Book tickets via Stripe test payment.

-3. Admins can log in to manage events and view bookings.
+5. Admin can log in to manage events and view bookings.

-4. Users can book tickets and view confirmations.